boltops-tools/sonic/docs/_docs/tutorial-ssh.md

 sonic ssh ECS_TASK_ID
 ```

-It becomes very easy to ssh into an EC2 Container Instance with the ECS service name.
-For example if the ECS service name is `hi-web-stag`.
+It then becomes very easy to ssh into an EC2 Container Instance with the ECS service name.
+For example if the ECS service name is `hi-web-stag` then the command becomes.

 ```sh
 sonic ssh hi-web-stag